ash-project/ash/documentation/tutorials/get-started.md

     # We don't want to accept any input here
     accept []

+    validate attribute_does_not_equal(:status, :closed) do
+      message "Ticket is already closed"
+    end

     change set_attribute(:status, :closed)
     # A custom change could be added like so:
     #